 By subsidizing some of the expenses for the semester, the program aims to make the costs of a semester in Paris equivalent to those of a semester on campus.
 Students should remember, however, that the cost of living abroad is affected by fluctuations in the value of the American dollar.
-All participants are sent a bill for the program fee, which covers: tuition, round-trip transportation on the group flight (students who choose to make their own travel arrangements are not charged for the group flight), housing and a meal allowance in Bordeaux for the fall semester, room and partial board in Paris, a monthly food and transportation stipend, an optional internship, a cultural activities stipend, and numerous social and cultural activities organised by the program for no additional cost.
-The comprehensive fees are the same for both Vassar and Wesleyan, $36,610 for 2020-2021.
+All participants are sent a bill for the program fee, which covers: tuition, round-trip transportation on the group flight (students who choose to make their own travel arrangements are not charged for the group flight), housing and a meal allowance in Bordeaux for the fall semester, room and partial board in Paris, a monthly food and transportation stipend, an optional internship, a cultural activities stipend, and numerous social and cultural activities organized by the program for no additional cost.
+The comprehensive fees are the same for both Vassar and Wesleyan, $38,806.60 for 2021-2022.

 Tuition refunds are calculated based on the date of the student’s withdrawal from the program.